p2eengineering/kalp-studio-documentation/docs/index.md

 <body>
     <header class="header-main-wrapper">
         <div class="header">
-         <h1>Dive headfirst into <span class="header-main-text">Web 3.0</span> development with Kalp Studio!</h1>
+         <h1>Simplify <span class="header-main-text">Web 3.0</span> development with the Kalp studio documentation!</h1>
                 <div class="note">
+                Dive headfirst into Web 3.0 development with Kalp Studio!
 Our user-friendly documentation equips you with everything you need to unlock the potential of the Kalp Blockchain.
                 <br />
                 <br />
-                Empowers developers of all skill levels to navigate the exciting realm of Web 3.0 development using the robust Kalp Blockchain.
+                Kalp studio empowers developers of all skill levels to navigate the exciting realm of Web 3.0 development using the robust Kalp Blockchain.
 It leverages a low-code approach, enabling both beginners and seasoned Web 2.0 developers to effortlessly create cutting-edge Web 3.0 applications or seamlessly extend existing applications into the decentralized world.
                 </div>
         </div>
        <img src="images/BannerImage.svg" alt="image-banner" />